 Benellen Avenue - Glenferness Avenue

 Following a review of the feedback received on the proposed improvements, we have further developed our designs in the Benellen Avenue area.
-These designs include the introduction of a 20mph speed limit zone along Leven Avenue, Walsford Road, Benellen Avenue, Benellen Road, Benellen Gardens, and Leven Close, which it is planned will be implemented in spring 2023.
+These designs include the introduction of a 20mph speed limit zone along Leven Avenue, Walsford Road, Benellen Avenue, Benellen Road, Benellen Gardens, and Leven Close.
+We expect works to introduce these improvements to start in spring 2024.

 As part of the works, we will also be introducing improvements in the following locations, to connect the route to the town centre with the recently completed improvements in Upper Gardens: